arnofiva/city-download-portal-codekit/README.md

-# Blueprint - City Download Portal
+# 3D GIS code kit - City Download Portal

 The city download portal lets you extract 3D data from a webscene, and download it as a mesh to work with in other software.